Using FuckingNode: The fknode.yaml file¶

 - Example:

-) script to be used for prettifying when --pretty
+Specifies a script from your package file to be used for prettifying when --pretty

 is passed to clean